MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-grid-connection.md

     | Resources creation | *Automatic* | Define whether you want Azure Data Explorer to create an Event Grid Subscription, an Event Hubs namespace, and an Event Hubs for you.
 To create resources manually, see [Manually create resources for Event Grid ingestion](ingest-data-event-grid-manual.md)|

 1. Select **Filter settings** if you want to track specific subjects.
 Set the filters for the notifications as follows:
     * **Prefix** field is the *literal* prefix of the subject.
-As the pattern applied is *startswith*, it can span multiple containers, folders, or blobs.
+As the pattern applied is *starts with*, it can span multiple containers, folders, or blobs.
 No wildcards are allowed.
         * To define a filter on the blob container, the field *must* be set as follows: *`/blobServices/default/containers/[container prefix]`*.
         * To define a filter on a blob prefix (or a folder in Azure Data Lake Gen2), the field *must* be set as follows: *`/blobServices/default/containers/[container name]/blobs/[folder/blob prefix]`*.
     * **Suffix** field is the *literal* suffix of the blob.
 No wildcards are allowed.